aarti315/-github-final-project/README.md

 # Git_PeerReview

-Hello
+A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

+Input:
+   p, principal amount
+   t, time period in years
+   r, annual rate of interest
+Output
+   simple interest = p*t*r

+#Hello
-This is a readme file
+#This is a readme file
-Its just contains details of this project
+#Its just contains details of this project